camwest5/r-training-intensive/readme.md

-This is a repository for the UQ Library R with RStudio Training Intensive being held between 7th and 9th of January 2025.
+This is a repository for the UQ Library R with RStudio Training Intensive held between 15th and 17th of July 2025.

 Over the course of our three-day training series, you will learn
 - The basics of R with RStudio